Prevention & Wellness

 Prevention and wellness are key to how we provide health care at Families First.
 Many health screenings and conversations about wellness are part of primary-care visits for adults and children.
 In addition, we occasionally offer screening clinics, wellness groups and other services designed to help you prevent an illness or identify and manage a chronic health condition.
 Please note: Some of these services are open to the public, while others are only for current Families First patients, as explained below.

-Families First partners with the Joan G. Lovering Health Centerto offer rapid HIV and Hepatitis C testing on-site at Families First.
-These tests are done with a finger stick, not a blood draw, and you’ll have the results before you leave.
+Families First partners with the Joan G. Lovering Health Center to offer rapid HIV testing on-site at Families First.
+This test is done with a finger stick, not a blood draw, and you’ll have the results before you leave.

-- Both Hepatitis C and HIV testing are recommended for individuals with past or present IV drug use, sex partners of IV drug users, and men who have sex with men.
+- HIV testing is recommended for individuals with past or present IV drug use, sex partners of IV drug users, and men who have sex with men.

 If you have health insurance, your insurance will be billed.
-If you are uninsured and fall into either or both of the above categories, you can be tested for free.
+If you are uninsured and fall into any of the above categories, you can be tested for free.

 Where: Families First Health Center